mortennobel/SimpleRenderEngineProject/README.md

 ## Run CMake to setup project

-CMake should now be able to configure your project fully.
+CMake should now be able to configure your project fully using CMake with default values.

+# Setup Windows (Visual Studio 2017)

+Every dependency is included.
+Run CMake and use the default options to generate the project files.